-S. B. Haupt was superintendent of Roa-noke Machine Works at that time.
-In appreciation of a number of little courtesies my father was able to render Mr. Haupt in with a busine the latter had connection with a buggy the latter had purchased, I was able to secure employment in the shops as an apprentice on May 18, 1886.
+S. B. Haupt was superintendent of Roanoke Machine Works at that time.
+In appreciation of a number of little courtesies my father was able to render Mr. Haupt in connection with a buggy the latter had purchased, I was able to secure employment in the shops as an apprentice on May 18,

-In the early days I often rode horseback over the ground now occupied by the cast end shops, and saw the original shops put up.
+In the early days I often rode horseback over the ground now occupied by the east end shops, and saw the original shops put up.